-Bill is a regular speaker and author on topics covering a broad range of industries and topics including defense strategy in toxic tort and environmental litigation, oil & gas, wind power, industrial chemicals, and emerging theories of litigation.
+Bill is a regular speaker and author on topics covering a broad range of industries and topics including defense strategy in toxic tort and environmental litigation, product liability, and emerging theories of litigation.
 Bill has litigated a large number of CERCLA cost recovery cases across the United States as counsel for both corporate plaintiffs and defendants.
 Bill has written extensively and long experience on the use and implementation of innovative litigation strategies in the defense of toxic tort litigations, including the adoption of Long Pine orders and Value Assurance Programs.
 He has also written several well-received articles on the subject of horizontal drilling, and co-taught a class at Cornell University concerning the positions of various stakeholders on different sides of the fracking debate.

 - “The challenges and Potential Pitfalls of Retaining the Client’s Environmental Project Manager as Litigation Expert,” Committee Newsletter of the Toxic and Hazardous Substances Litigation Committee of the International Association of Defense Counsel (November 2018).